 It's also common for the supposed 'incorrect' answer to be one that would be impossible to get from simply forgetting to carry a digit.

-- Kryten in Red Dwarf, episode "Camille", forgot to carry the three.
+- In the Red Dwarf episode "Camille", Kryten forgets to carry the three.

 - Jayne in the first episode of Firefly does this in full sarcasm mode.
 'Ten percent of nothin' is ... lemme do the math.
 Nothin', and nothin', carry the nothin' ... '